Who won Price vs Means?

 Price vs Means stats

-Niko Price stepped into the octagon with a record of 12 wins, 2 loses and 0 draws, 8 of those wins coming by the way of knock out and 3 by submission.
+Niko Price stepped into the octagon with a record of 12 wins, 2 losses and 0 draws, 8 of those wins coming by the way of knock out and 3 by submission.

-Tim Means made his way to the cage with a record of 28 wins, 10 loses and 1 draw, with 19 of those wins by knock out and 4 by submission.
+Tim Means made his way to the cage with a record of 28 wins, 10 losses and 1 draw, 19 of those wins coming by knock out and 4 by submission.

 The stats suggested Means had a slight advantage in power over Price, with a 68% knock out percentage over Price's 67%.